 However, to notify you, the too-soft mattress won’t align your spine properly, can put pressure on the spinal nerves, causes muscle strains, and so on.
 Nevertheless, the too firm mattress may bend your spine downward which will cause a poor S-shaped or unhealthy curve of your spine, some of your body muscles can’t relax fully, etc.

 N.B: Keep in mind that, your back pain or sciatica will increase if your mattress is unable to provide proper support.
 In that case, you have better to put a piece of plywood in between the mattress and box spring.

 Choose The Right Pillow

 Similar to the mattress, a pillow also plays an important role for sciatica and lower back pain patients.
 Once you choose the right pillow from different alternatives, it will be beneficial for you with lower back pain and sciatica.
 Some pillows naturally conform to the head, neck, spine, shoulder, and hip’s natural curvature.
 Others protect the pressure point that eventually helps to mitigate back pains.

-Taking much pressure, overthink, and worrying will retard you from getting sound sleep.
+Taking much pressure, overthinking, and worrying will retard you from getting sound sleep.
 Those tasks will increase your brain’s activity.
-Moreover, some habits like entertaining negative thoughts and watching the clock will elevate anxiety that results in increasing the pain levels.
+Moreover, some habits like entertaining negative thoughts and watching the clock will elevate anxiety which results in increasing pain levels.

 Choosing Your Sleeping Position